zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/toshiba-cb30-chromebook/index.md

 Details for working with developer mode can be found [on this page](/chromium-os/developer-information-for-chrome-os-devices/acer-c720-chromebook).

-## Running Chromium OS
+## Running ChromiumOS

 Before you start fiddling with your own builds it is strongly recommend to create a recovery USB stick or SD card.
 As long as you don't disable hardware write protect on the system & EC firmware, you can get your machine back into working order by entering Recovery Mode and plugging in your recovery image.
-You can create a recovery image from Chrome OS by browsing to [chrome://imageburner](javascript:void(0);) or follow instructions for other OS on the [Chrome OS help center](https://support.google.com/chromebook/answer/1080595?hl=en) site.
+You can create a recovery image from ChromeOS by browsing to [chrome://imageburner](javascript:void(0);) or follow instructions for other OS on the [ChromeOS help center](https://support.google.com/chromebook/answer/1080595?hl=en) site.

-You can build and run Chromium OS on your Toshiba CB30 (versions R32 and later).
+You can build and run ChromiumOS on your Toshiba CB30 (versions R32 and later).
 Follow the [quick start guide](/chromium-os/quick-start-guide) to setup a build environment.
 The board name for the Toshiba CB30 is "leon".
 Build an image and write it to a USB stick or SD card.